Nikolay-Lysenko/presentations/README.md

 # presentations

 ### What is it?
 This is a collection of miscellaneous studies on various topics.
 [Jupyter](https://jupyter.org/) is required to open files with *.ipynb* extension (which are structured presentations with texts, visualizations, and code cells).
-However, since GitHub is able to render Jupyter notebooks, formatted outputs can be viewed via browser too.
+Also, since GitHub is able to render Jupyter notebooks, formatted outputs can be viewed via browser too.

 ### Where to look for details?
 Each notebook from the repository contains a section with problem description.
 In addition, all non-trivial findings are commented near corresponding cells.